duyvuleo/JSALT17-NMT-Lab/README.md

 ```

 ### Baseline to beat
-On De-En, Gaurav's baseline score is 13.11 BLEU.
+On De-En, Gaurav's baseline score is 18.04 BLEU.
+On En-De, Gaurav's baseline score is 14.52 BLEU.
 This is the number to beat.